TheThingsNetwork/docs/_content/lorawan/limitations.md

 * **Low bandwidth** - something like 400 bytes per hour
 * **Coverage everywhere** - you are the network!
 Just install your own gateways
 * **Secure** - 128bit end-to-end encrypted
+* **Geolocation / Triangulation** - you should probably use GPS for this, but we're doing our best to make it work with just LoRa.
+Check out [Collos](../applications/collos/index.md).

 Not Suitable for LoRaWAN: